hashicorp/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

 ~> **NOTE:** All clusters and standalone hosts have a resource pool, even if one has not been explicitly created.
-For more information, see the section on [specifying the root resource pool for a cluster or standalone host][docs-resource-pool-cluster-default] in the `vsphere_resource_pool` data source documentation.
+For more information, see the section on [specifying the root resource pool ][docs-resource-pool-cluster-default] in the `vsphere_resource_pool` data source documentation.
 This resource does not take a cluster or standalone host resource directly.

-[docs-resource-pool-cluster-default]: /docs/providers/vsphere/d/resource_pool.html#specifying-the-default-resource-pool-for-a-cluster
+[docs-resource-pool-cluster-default]: /docs/providers/vsphere/d/resource_pool.html#specifying-the-root-resource-pool-for-a-standalone-host

 * `datastore_id` - (Optional) The [managed object reference
   ID][docs-about-morefs] of the virtual machine's datastore.
 The virtual